osrf/gazebo_tutorials/architecture/tutorial.md

  * **External API:** Allows for loading, initialization, and scene creation
  * **Internal API:** None, we are going to use only OGRE.

- The rendering library provides a simple interface to both the GUI and sensor generation.
+ The rendering library uses OGRE to provide a simple interface for rendering 3D scenes to both the GUI and sensor libraries.
- We are currently sticking with OGRE since we don't have a better alternative.
+ It includes lighting, textures, and sky simulation.
- It will be possible to write plugins for the rendering engine.
+ It is possible to write plugins for the rendering engine.

 ### Sensor Generation